roni9843/KSA_SALES/README.md

 - **Customer & Supplier CRM:** Maintain detailed records of customers and suppliers.
 - **Purchase Management:** Record and track product purchases to manage inventory effectively.
 - **Dashboard & Reporting:** Get a quick overview of your business with a dashboard showing key metrics like sales, purchases, and profit.
+- **Export Reports:** Export sales reports to CSV and PDF formats for further analysis and record-keeping.
 - **Role-Based Access Control (RBAC):** Secure your application with a flexible user, role, and permission system.
 - **Due Collection:** Keep track of outstanding payments and manage due collections efficiently.
 - **Multi-language Support:** The UI supports internationalization (i18n) for easy translation.